RakshithaNarasimhaiah12062000/TalentXAI/Readme.md

-# SparkPath OS
+# Talent x AI

 **An Interactive AI-Driven Career Exploration & Voice Assistant Platform**

-**SparkPath OS** is an immersive platform that empowers users to explore career paths, simulate day-to-day experiences, interact with AI-powered agents, and manage personal portfolios.
+**Talent x AI** is an immersive platform that empowers users to explore career paths, simulate day-to-day experiences, interact with AI-powered agents, and manage personal portfolios.
 With voice-enabled AI, 3D avatars, and real-time chat agents, SparkPath OS provides a unique, hands-on way to discover and shape your career journey.

 ---